GioBonvi/GoogleContactsEventsNotifier/README.md

 ### Enable the calendar

-First of all you need to enable your contacts birthday calendar in you Google Calendar (read [this Google help page][Google setup birthday calendar]).
+First of all you need to enable your contacts birthday and events calendar in you Google Calendar (read [this Google help page][Google setup birthday calendar] to know how to do it).

 ### Create the script